jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

 we have hidden all the complexity of machine learning algorithms and resource configuration (such as GPUs).
 All you need to do is decide on your backbone model and prepare your training data.

-Once you logged into the Jina Ecosystem with `finetuner.login()`, Finetuner will push your training data into our *Cloud Artifact Storage* (only visible to you).
+Once you logged into the Jina Ecosystem with {meth}`~finetuner.login()`, Finetuner will push your training data into our *Cloud Artifact Storage* (only visible to you).
 At the same time, we will spin-up an isolated computational resource with proper memory, CPU, GPU dedicated to your fine-tuning job.

-Once fine-tuning is done, Finetuner will again push your `tuned_model` to the *Cloud Artifact Storage* and make it available for you to pull it back to your machine.
+Once fine-tuning is done, Finetuner will again push your fine-tuned model to the *Cloud Artifact Storage* and make it available for you to pull it back to your machine.
 That's it!